 \subsection{Evaluation on Real-world Data}

 Apart from simulation experiments, we further perform experiments on real-world datasets.
-We adopt six existing shifted datasets following previous forecasting literatures: Electricity transformer temperature datasets include time series of oil temperature and power load collected from electricity transformers in China. \textbf{\textit{ETTm2}} dataset is recorded at a fifteen minutes frequency ranging from July 2016 to July 2018.
-In contrast, \textbf{\textit{ETTh1}} dataset and \textbf{\textit{ETTh2}} dataset are in recorded every hour. \textbf{\textit{Weather}} dataset contains meteorological measurements of 21 weather indicators, which are collected 10-minutely in 2020. \textbf{\textit{CAISO}} dataset includes hourly electricity load series in different zones of California ranging from 2017 to 2020. \textbf{\textit{NordPool}} dataset includes hourly energy production volume series of several European countries in 2020.
-See Appendix \ref{sec:appendix_more_real_data_details} for dataset details.
+We adopt six existing shifted datasets following previous forecasting literature: Electricity transformer temperature datasets include time series of oil temperature and power load collected from electricity transformers in China. \textbf{\textit{ETTm2}} dataset is recorded at a fifteen-minute frequency ranging from July 2016 to July 2018.
+In contrast, \textbf{\textit{ETTh1}} dataset dataset is recorded every hour. \textbf{\textit{Electricity}} dataset contains the hourly electricity consumption of 321 customers from 2012 to 2014. \textbf{\textit{Weather}} dataset contains meteorological measurements of 21 weather indicators, which are collected 10-minutely in 2020. \textbf{\textit{CAISO}} dataset includes hourly electricity load series in different zones of California ranging from 2017 to 2020. \textbf{\textit{NordPool}} dataset includes hourly energy production volume series of several European countries in 2020.

-For a stable evaluation, we perform z-score normalization for each backbone models and inverse the forecasting results to report metrics.
+For a stable evaluation, we perform z-score normalization for each backbone model and inverse the forecasting results to report metrics.
 We rerun all the models under four different seeds to report the average MSE/MAE on the testset of each dataset.
-We mainly follow previous works \cite{zhou2021informer,wu2021autoformer} to split the dataset into train/validation/test data.
-Notably, we cut the 90\% and 10\% of training data into $\mathcal{T}_{train}$ and $\mathcal{T}_{val}$.
-To cover short/long-term forecasting, we set the length of lookback and horizon window from 48 to 336.
-We train the forecasting models using L2 loss and Adam \cite{kingma2014adam} optimizer on single NVIDIA A100 40GB GPU.
-For more implementation details, please see Appendix \ref{sec:appendix_more_real_implementation_details}.
+For data split, we follow \cite{zhou2021informer} and split data into train/validation/test set by the ratio 6:2:2 towards \textit{ETTh1} dataset \textit{ETTm2} dataset.
+We also adopt the ratio 6:2:2 to split the data for \textit{CAISO} dataset and \textit{NordPool} dataset.
+For \textit{Weather} dataset and Electricity dataset, we follow \cite{wu2021autoformer} to split data by the ratio of 7:1:2 for the train/validation/test set.
+To cover short/long-term forecasting, we set the length of the lookback and horizon window from 48 to 336.
+We train the forecasting models using L2 loss and Adam \cite{kingma2014adam} on a single NVIDIA A100 40GB GPU.